 - It reduces negativity.
 When we think more positive about our current life and future, when we feel thankful for all the lessons and we trust in ourselves – we minimise the negative thoughts and emotions.
-And when we don’t have why to complain – we live much happier and joyful life.
+And when we don’t have why to complain – we live a much happier and joyful life.

 - It makes us reduce materialism.
-Would it be nice to wake up one day and realise that you have everything what you want and need in your life?
+Would it be nice to wake up one day and realise that you have everything that you want and need in your life?
 Gratitude helps to achieve this feeling.
-By being thankful for what you have now instead of thinking what you don’t have you realise how lucky you are that you have everything what you need to live your best life.
+By being thankful for what you have now instead of thinking about what you don’t have you realise how lucky you are that you have everything that you need to live your best life.
 And realising it will definitely reduce your expenses on the things that, I think, society wants you to have and helps you to enjoy your life.

 Now if there was a moment while you read it when you thought that you want to find a little bit of (more) light in your life, to find a little bit more happiness, start enjoying your current life and practise at least a tiny little bit of gratitude here is a few ways how you can get it:

 - Say ‘thank you’ more often.
 I mean real ‘thank you’ that is coming from the bottom of your heart.
-This not only shows how you appreciate others, but also makes you feel better to have things to be thankful for.
+This not only shows how you appreciate others but also makes you feel better to have things to be thankful for.
 And when you have why to be thankful for life will definitely send you more things to be thankful for.

 - ‘’This is good because…’’.
-In every situation, no matter how bad it is, try to find something to be grateful for. ‘’This is good that he left my heart broken because I deserve better man who would treat me and love me the way I need’’. ‘’This is good that I’ve got fired because now I can focus on finding a better job that I like’’.
+In every situation, no matter how bad it is, try to find something to be grateful for. ‘’This is good that he left my heartbroken because I deserve a better man who would treat me and love me the way I need’’. ‘’This is good that I’ve got fired because now I can focus on finding a better job that I like’’.
 This exercise will help you to think about positive things even if it seems the worst situation ever.
 And this positive vibes will make you feel better, brings you more joy and happiness, and that will attract even more positivity in your life.

 Being grateful helps you to see what it’s there instead of seeing what it isn’t.